abdnh/anki-copycat-importer/src/config.md

 ## General

--- `report_errors`: Report add-on errors automatically.
+-   `report_errors`: Report add-on errors automatically.

 ## AnkiApp

--   `remote_media`: Whether to try to download missing media from AnkiApp's servers.
-You can disable this for faster importing.
+-   `client_id`, `client_token`, `client_version`: Used to save your login status.
+You don't need to set these manually.

 ## AnkiPro

--   `token`: This is used to save your login status.
+-   `token`: Used to save your login status.
+You don't need to set this manually.